alajusticia/laravel-expirable/README.md

 You can also change the attribute name globally for all your expirable models by using the `attribute_name` option in the `expirable.php` configuration file (the constant prevails).
+If you do change the name globally in the configuration file, you don't have to set the name in the migration as it will be populated automatically.

 #### Set a default period of validity